Public Records & Services in Bridgeport

 Frequently Asked Questions

-To register to vote in Bridgeport, New Jersey, residents can register online through the New Jersey Division of Elections's website, by mail, or in person at the Gloucester County elections office.
+To register to vote in Bridgeport, New Jersey, residents can register online through the New Jersey Division of Elections website, by mail, or in person at the Gloucester County elections office.
 New Jersey requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the New Jersey Division of Elections's voter lookup tool.
-For local municipal elections in Bridgeport, contact the Gloucester County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the New Jersey Division of Elections voter lookup tool.
+For local county and state elections (Bridgeport is an unincorporated community in Gloucester County and does not hold municipal elections), contact the Gloucester County Clerk's office for schedules and ballot information.

-Property records for Bridgeport, New Jersey are maintained by the Gloucester Municipal Tax Assessor's Office and the Gloucester County County Clerk.
+Property records for Bridgeport, New Jersey are maintained by the Gloucester Municipal Tax Assessor's Office and the Gloucester County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Gloucester County, including parcels in Bridgeport.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Gloucester County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Gloucester County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Jersey counties provide online property record searches through their county websites.
-For in-person requests, visit the Gloucester County offices at the county courthouse.
 The Gloucester County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bridgeport, New Jersey residents are available through both county and state offices.
 The New Jersey Department of Health, Office of Vital Statistics, located in Trenton, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Jersey.
 Orders can be placed online, by mail, or in person.
 Locally, the Gloucester County Clerk's office issues marriage licenses and maintains marriage records for Gloucester County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.